pingcap/blog/2017-09-15-rocksdbintikv.md

 * [#2743](https://github.com/facebook/rocksdb/issues/2743): delete range and memtable prefix bloom filter bug

-Thank goodness, we haven’t found any of our users meet these problems in production.
+Thank goodness, we haven't found any of our users meet these problems in production.

 We also added features and fixed some bugs, like these.
 Because TiKV can only call the RocksDB C API, we also add many missing C APIs for RocksDB.